-King County Metro will provide security services for the ST Express Bus Service operated by King County Metro under this Agreement.
-Security services will be provided on buses and at existing King County Metro public facilities in accordance with King County Metro's current standard security procedures.
-King County Metro will coordinate with Sound Transit and other regional transit operators in developing coordinated security services, including mutual aid policies.
+King County Metro will provide Public Safety and Security Services for the ST Express Bus Service operated by King County Metro under this Agreement.
+Public Safety and Security Services will be provided on buses and at existing King County Metro public facilities in accordance with King County Metro's current standard security procedures.
+King County Metro will coordinate with Sound Transit and other regional transit operators in developing coordinated Public Safety and Security Services, including mutual aid policies.

-2.3.1 Security Plan
+2.3.1 Security Reporting